gorewife/gorewife/README.md

 ## dev
-- currently working on grimkeeper
+- currently working on grimkeeper as my main project
-- interested in game dev
+- learning game development
 - reach me on discord as hystericca
 <!--
 **gorewife/gorewife** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.